Event

 Is Paddle a merchant of record?

-Paddle is a provider of complete payments infrastructure for SaaS businesses, which includes acting as the merchant of record for thousands of software companies around the world.
+Paddle is a provider of complete payments infrastructure for SaaS and digital product businesses, which includes acting as the merchant of record for thousands of software companies around the world.

 We handle all payments, taxes, currencies, and financial compliance, like other MoRs, but we've built the Paddle platform specifically for SaaS companies and growth strategies.

-Need a Merchant of Record for your SaaS?
+Need a Merchant of Record for your SaaS or digital product company?
 Talk to our team today

 In addition to the benefits of an MoR, Paddle provides hybrid billing solutions, innovative payment routing, and subscription management technologies.
-Our sellers also receive 24/7 support from our Customer Success team and strategic guidance from our experienced revenue delivery advisors – specialists in SaaS growth.
+Our sellers also receive 24/7 support from our Customer Success team and strategic guidance from our experienced revenue delivery advisors – specialists in growing your business globally.

-We equip SaaS companies with the ability to experiment and respond quickly to new growth opportunities across customer acquisition, retention, and expansion, without the administrative and engineering burdens or revenue leaks created by a DIY infrastructure.
+We equip SaaS and digital product companies with the ability to experiment and respond quickly to new growth opportunities across customer acquisition, retention, and expansion, without the administrative and engineering burdens or revenue leaks created by a DIY infrastructure.

-Find out more about how Paddle or speak directly to an expert by booking a demo here.
+Find out more about Paddle or speak directly to an expert by booking a demo here.

 Take the headache out of growing your software business